 The Board believes it is important to have experienced directors with a deep understanding of the Company's business as well as newer directors who bring fresh perspectives to the Board.
 In its efforts to identify potential director candidates, the Board and the Nominating and Corporate Governance Committee consider the input from the directors' self-evaluation process to identify the backgrounds and expertise that are desired and the future needs of the Board in light of anticipated director retirements or resignations.
-The Board's ongoing assessment of its collective skills, experience and expertise resulted in the recruitment of three new independent directors within the past five years.
+The Board's ongoing assessment of its collective skills, experience and expertise resulted in the recruitment of three new independent directors within the past four years.

 Our recruiting process typically involves either a search firm or a member of the Board or the Nominating and Corporate Governance Committee contacting a prospect to gauge the prospect's interest and availability.
 A candidate will then meet with several members of the Board and then meet with members of the Company's management as appropriate.
 At the same time, the Board or the Nominating and Corporate Governance Committee and the search firm will contact references for the prospect.
 A background check is completed before a final recommendation is made to the Board to appoint a candidate to the Board.
+No search firm was involved in the recruitment of Jean Bennett, M.D., Ph.D., or George Migausky, each a new independent director in 2021.